micmejia/bible-dump/NKJV/Proverbs/Prov 21.md

 The wicked _shall be_ a ransom for the righteous, And the unfaithful for the upright.

 ###### 19
-Better to dwell [^g]in the wilderness, Than with a contentious and angry woman.
+Better to dwell in the wilderness, Than with a contentious and angry woman.

 ###### 20
 _There is_ desirable treasure, And oil in the dwelling of the wise, But a foolish man squanders it.